ctnadovich/ebrevet/README.md

 A check-in confirmation dialog appers with an official check in "signature" code.
-It's wise to write this code and the check-in time on your paper brevet card, particularly if you see orange dots indicating that your check-in hasn't been uploaded and backed up at the Club/Region.
+It's wise to write this code and the check-in time on your paper brevet card, particularly if you see orange checks (rather than green) indicating that your check-in hasn't been uploaded and backed up at the Club/Region.
 Should something happen to your phone, writing down the check in signature code is evidence you were at the control at the required time.